AaronPierdon/StoryWriter/docs/pages/gui-specifications.md

 The main program will be a javafx application that contains a BorderPane.

-1. The top node will be a menu structrure.
+1. The top node will be a menubar structrure.

 2. The left-most or navigation node will host a tree structure that can be clicked and expanded to represent the data model that is the story.